Esri/i3s-spec/i3s_converter/i3s_converter_ReadMe.md

 # i3s_converter.exe

-Command line tool to validate an slpk (v1.6) or convert a v1.6 slpk to v1.7.
+Command line tool to validate a 1.6 Scene Layer Package (slpk ) or convert a 1.6 slpk to 1.7.

 |      &nbsp;     | Validate | Convert |